 Existing lease standards required a lease to be reported on the balance sheet only if the arrangement is similar to a financing arrangement.
 Leases with this characteristic are typically referred to as a capital lease.
 A right-to-use asset and related lease liability are reflected on a company’s balance sheet similar to how an asset purchased with debt would be reflected.
 Leases without characteristics of a financing arrangement are treated as an operating lease which has no balance sheet impact.
 Rent expense is recorded on a straight-line basis.

-Under the new standards all leases with terms greater than 12 months will be reflected on a company’s balance sheet.
+Under the new standards, all leases with terms greater than 12 months will be reflected on a company’s balance sheet.
 There will be Type-A (financing) and Type-B (operating) leases, both of which require recognition of a right-to-use asset and a lease liability based on the present value of the payments required by the lease.
-Financing leases will be accounted for similarly to existing capital leases with front loaded interest expense plus constant amortization expense.
+Financing leases will be accounted for similarly to existing capital leases with front-loaded interest expense plus constant amortization expense.
 Payments for these leases will be included in the financing activities section of the cash flow statement.
 Operating leases will require companies to record straight-line lease expense.
 Payments for these leases will be included in the operating activities section of the cash flow statement.

 There are also expanded disclosures regarding the terms and assumptions used to estimate lease obligations.
 Private companies can use risk-free rates to measure lease liabilities.
-Renewal and termination options will need to be evaluated and could be included in the remaining economic life if there is reasonable expectation that the options will be exercised by the company.
+Renewal and termination options will need to be evaluated and could be included in the remaining economic life if there is a reasonable expectation that the options will be exercised by the company.

 Preparing for Adoption